-Before Samantha Parkington, Felicity Merriman and Mollie McIntyre, late-wave Baby Boomers and first-wave Gen Xers were loving on Crissy, Cricket, Velvet, Mia, Dina and Tressy.
+Before Samantha Parkington, Felicity Merriman and Mollie McIntyre, late-wave Baby Boomers and first-wave Gen Xers were loving on Crissy and Velvet Dolls.
+Cricket, Mia, Dina and Tressy, too.
 I bet there were a lot of these dolls given for Christmas 1969-74!

 The best thing about the dolls was the retracting hair feature.
 Crissy kind of looked like a preschooler who gave herself a haircut.

 Black Crissy Doll